timglabisch/timglabisch.github.io/_posts/2015-07-25-deleteable-package-structure.md

 is replaceable by a better implementation.

-`Packages` must not contain `Abstractions`, `Packages` `must` implement Decisions.
+`Packages` must not contain `Abstractions`, `Packages` `must` implement decisions.
 Decisions the `Project Package` and the `Domain Package` `must not` take.

 ###  Why `DPS` Makes Developers Happy?
 `DPS` focus on a clean and easy structure, that is really hack and replaceable.
-As Developer you can change and rewrite parts of the application fast, change parts of the technology stack and it's hard to encounter situations, where the design of the software slows you down.
+As developer you can change and rewrite parts of the application fast, change parts of the technology stack and it's hard to encounter situations, where the design of the software slows you down.

 As developer you're able to play with the best implementation for a Package.

 ### Why `DPS` Makes Product Owner Happy?
 Packages are highly specific to a problem.
-Most time this means, the Application performs very well.
-During a longer project the complexity stays low, this ensures that the development team isn't slowed down. `DPS` focus on a clean structure, this ensures that it's very hard to end up with a Big Ball of Mud.
+Most time this means, the application performs very well.
+During a longer project the complexity stays low, this ensures that the development team isn't slowed down. `DPS` focus on a clean structure, this ensures that it's very hard to end up with a big ball of mud.

 ### Why `DPS` Makes Your Company Happy?
 `DPS` Focus on small, but nearly perfect `Packages`.
-This means the development Team isn't building one huge software, it's building many awesome `Packages`.
+This means the development team isn't building one huge software.
 For new team members it's very easy to learn enough about the project, to work on it.
 This ensures that new team members can join and unjoin the team efficiently.

 Projects written using `DPS` `should` never need be rewritten.
-`DPS` preferes rewriting a Package whenever there is a better solution, over huge and risky rewrites of the complete software.
+`DPS` preferes rewriting a `Package` whenever there is a better solution, over huge and risky rewrites of the complete software.